SeedSigner/independent_custody_guide/README.md

 For the 2-of-3 wallet we’ll be setting up for testing, you will need to repeat this process two more times to create a total of three private keys.
 The good news is that as long as you’re comfortable you’ve maintained the secrecy of these keys during your testing, you can use them for your main-net long-term Bitcoin storage wallet if you like.

 Now that you have the necessary three keys created and documented, it’s time to create your testnet wallet in Sparrow.
-First, switch Sparrow to testnet, within the Sparrow menu, navigate to Tools —> Restart in Testnet.
+First, switch Sparrow from mainnet to testnet; within the Sparrow menu, navigate to Tools —> Restart in Testnet

 <p align="left">
 <img src="https://github.com/SeedSigner/independent_custody_guide/blob/main/images/sparrow_switch_testnet.png" width="350">